We had a rocket at Clyde Shopping Centre.

-The Rocket is our Accelerated Composter.
+The Rocket is the Accelerated Composter.
 It’s a common misconception that making environmental savings costs money.
 Yes, there is usually an upfront investment, but it is often very quickly paid back, and after only a short time turns a profit.

-The thing we love the most about these initiatives at Clyde is that they have come from the team as part of their every-day, efficient management of the centre.
-We did not dictate a series of strict carbon reduction targets; rather the passion came from the ground up.
+The thing we love the most about these initiatives is that they have come from the team as part of their every-day, efficient management of the centre.
+We did not dictate a series of strict carbon reduction targets; the passion came from the ground up.
 The team established an environmental committee who were committed to making changes, and making savings.
 They saw the payback – financially, environmentally and socially – and got stuck in.
 To date they have reduced Clyde Shopping Centre’s carbon footprint by 30%.
 It is a great achievement, which has been recognised with plenty of awards.

-LED lighting was installed in all external signage and all mall lighting is also now LED.
+LED lighting was installed in all external signage and all mall lighting is also LED.

 As a business, we learned from this energy and passion.
 And were able to learn more about how to be brilliant at sustainability.
 As a direct result of these fantastic initiatives, we have developed a Responsibility Policy, which sets out the way we aspire to work across our business.
 We want to be thinking in this way at all the properties we manage, and are making plans to engage our clients and occupiers in a more connected way of doing things.
 This will give our clients higher performing assets in the short-term, which are more resilient to changing legislation in the long-term.